-- "Confidential communication" which means "information exchanged between a sexual assault victim and a sexual assault victim advocate during the course of the advocate providing counseling, support, and assistance to the victim, including all records kept by the advocate and the sexual assault program concerning the victim and services provided to the victim". - On-Campus 'confidential communication' refers to the Interpersonal Violence Prevention Program - Off-Campus 'confidential communication' refers to the sexual assault victim advocate at Washington Hospital Center - Access to a DC Sexual Assault Nurse Examiner (SANE Nurse) at the "Medstar Washington Hospital Center, or its successor entity, where medical forensic exams are conducted"

-Interview by the Metropolitan Police Department or "other law enforcement agency with a sexual assault victim that occurs in conjunction with a sexual assault victim receiving any medical treatment or forensic evidence collection related to sexual assault at the hospital [Washington Hospital Center] and any subsequent in-person interview with law enforcement relating to the sexual assault". ( DC Code § 23-139)
+- "Confidential communication" which means "information exchanged between a sexual assault victim and a sexual assault victim advocate during the course of the advocate providing counseling, support, and assistance to the victim, including all records kept by the advocate and the sexual assault program concerning the victim and services provided to the victim". - o On-Campus 'confidential communication' refers to the Interpersonal Violence Prevention Program - o Off-Campus 'confidential communication' refers to the sexual assault victim advocate at Washington Hospital Center - Access to a DC Sexual Assault Nurse Examiner (SANE Nurse) at the "Medstar Washington Hospital Center, or its successor entity, where medical forensic exams are conducted" - Interview by the Metropolitan Police Department or "other law enforcement agency with a sexual assault victim that occurs in conjunction with a sexual assault victim receiving any medical treatment or forensic evidence collection related to sexual assault at the hospital [Washington Hospital Center] and any subsequent in-person interview with law enforcement relating to the sexual assault". ( DC Code § 23-139)

-STUDENT HEALTH SERVICES
+STUDENT HEALTH CENTER

-PHONE: 202-806-7540
+2139 Georgia Avenue, NW, Second Floor 202-806-7540